napari/docs/docs/tutorials/fundamentals/viewer.md

 Each one is explained below.

 The first button on the left end of the row is the `Console` button.
-It shows or hides the console that allows you to interact with the python kernel.
-Inside the console, for example, you can access the `Viewer<napari.Viewer>` instance using the `viewer` argument.
+It shows or hides the console and allows you to interact with the python kernel.
+Inside the console, for example, you can access the {class}`Viewer<napari.Viewer>` instance using the `viewer` argument.

+This button is enabled if you launch napari from the command line, a script, or use the napari bundled app.
+The console is disabled if the napari viewer is opened from a Jupyter notebook or launched from within IPython, in favor of the user continuing to use the existing interactive console.

-When the console button is clicked, the console appears at the bottom of the viewer as shown:
+The console (when available) appears at the bottom of the viewer as shown:

 ![image: console within napari](../assets/tutorials/console.png)